Connolly submits new site plan for proposed Dresden Village development in Brookhaven

 The City Council is slated to vote Tuesday, Jan.
 24, on the proposed development.

-The new plans reduces the number of for-sale townhomes from 10 to seven to make room open space on the western side of the property.
+The new plans reduces the number of for-sale townhouses from 10 to seven to make room open space on the western side of the property.

 “The total open space for the entire site is now 32.3 percent, a total of 1.2 acres of open space on a 3.73 acre site.
 The Caldwell Road frontage will have a greatly enhanced park-like area,” said T.J.
 Connolly, CEO of Connolly Investment & Development, developers for the proposed project, in a memo to Community Development Director Patrice Ruffin.